pivlab/onboarding/onboarding.md

 **Weekly kick-off meeting:** This is a quick (~5 minutes) virtual lab meeting where individuals will lay out their goals for the week on Zoom.
 Each lab member is encouraged to open and update the [pivlab weekly goals](https://github.com/orgs/pivlab/projects/4/views/2) project with their goals for the week.
-You can add a new item using the buttons below under each column (To Do, In Progress, Done); take a look at the existing items to see how they work.
+You can add a new item using the buttons below each column (To Do, In Progress, Done); take a look at the existing items to see how they work.
 The person leading this meeting should open the link and share the screen, and then each lab member (starting from the oldest member) quickly explains what goals they want to accomplish during this week.

 **Weekly demo day meeting:** This is a quick (no more than 10 or 15 minutes) virtual lab meeting where team members show off an accomplishment from the week in 3 minutes or fewer.